By Tess DiNapoli

 Let’s face it, shoes are a necessity of life.
 But more and more shoes get thrown out every year.
 The global problem of shoe waste has reached a point where we cannot ignore it anymore.

-Experts say that the global footwear industry will be worth more than 95 billion dollars by 2025.
+Experts say that the global footwear industry will be worth USD 568.54 billion by 2031.
 Advertisers convince consumers to buy more, and this increases the demand for production.
 Every year, more than 20 billion shoes are manufactured.

 The manufacturing process releases large amounts of carbon dioxide.
 It is responsible for 1.4% of GHG emissions in the world.
 Your pair of sneakers generates 30 pounds of CO2 emissions, keeping a 100-watt light bulb on for a week.